easybuilders/easybuild/docs/Writing_easyconfig_files.rst

 * configure using ``--common-opt --three``, build and install once more on top of what is installed already

-During this process, the environment is reset and the build directory is cleaned up after each cycle, while the installation directory is left in untouched (in order to not destroy the result of earlier cycles).
+During this process, the environment is reset and the build directory is cleaned up after each cycle, while the installation directory is left untouched (in order to not destroy the result of earlier cycles).

 If several ``(pre){config|build|install}opts`` parameters are defined as being a list of strings, the number of items in the lists must be the same.
 Any of these parameters defined as a single string value are just reused